-See sections 295 and sections 303 of the Corporations Act 2001.
+See sections 295 and 303 of the Corporations Act 2001.

-- (h) Management means the person(s) with executive responsibility for the conduct of the entity's operations.
+- (g) Historical financial information means information expressed in financial terms in relation to a particular entity, derived primarily from that entity's accounting system, about economic events occurring in past time periods or about economic conditions or circumstances at points in time in the past. - (h) Management means the person(s) with executive responsibility for the conduct of the entity's operations.
 For some entities in some jurisdictions, management includes some or all of those charged with governance, for example, executive members of a governance board, or an owner-manager. - (i) Misstatement means a difference between the amount, classification, presentation, or disclosure of a reported financial report item and the amount, classification, presentation, or disclosure that is required for the item to be in accordance with the applicable financial reporting framework.
-Misstatements can arise from error or fraud.

-When the auditor expresses an opinion on whether the financial report is presented fairly, in all material respects, or gives a true and fair view, misstatements also include those adjustments of amounts, classifications, presentation, or disclosures that, in the auditor's judgement, are necessary for the financial report to be presented fairly, in all material respects, or to give a true and fair view.

-- (j) Premise, relating to the responsibilities of management and, where appropriate, those charged with governance, on which an audit is conducted mean that management and, where appropriate, those charged with governance have the following responsibilities that are fundamental to the conduct of an audit in accordance with Australian Auditing Standards.
-That is, responsibility: - (i) For the preparation and presentation of the financial report in accordance with the applicable financial reporting framework; this includes the design, implementation and maintenance of internal control relevant to the preparation and presentation of a financial report that is free from material misstatement, whether due to fraud or error; and - (ii) To provide the auditor with:
+Misstatements can arise from error or fraud. - Where the auditor expresses an opinion on whether the financial report is presented fairly, in all material respects, or gives a true and fair view, misstatements also include those adjustments of amounts, classifications, presentation, or disclosures that, in the auditor's judgement, are necessary for the financial report to be presented fairly, in all material respects, or to give a true and fair view. - (j) Premise, relating to the responsibilities of management and, where appropriate, those charged with governance, on which an audit is conducted means that management and, where appropriate, those charged with governance have acknowledged and understand that they have the following responsibilities that are fundamental to the conduct of an audit in accordance with Australian Auditing Standards.
+That is, responsibility: - (i) For the preparation of a financial report in accordance with the applicable financial reporting framework, including where relevant, their fair presentation;